Naked Cowboy: Music

 Burck has made appearances in three music videos, including Cake's "Short Skirt/Long Jacket", Tyler Hilton's "When It Comes", and Nickelback's "Rockstar".
-In 2007, Burck released an album of his own, signing to 4Sight Music Productions and recording the pop-rock album Year of the Cowboy produced by Lee Evans and producer Dante Lattanzi at JAMBOX Recording Studios in New York City.
+In 2007, Burck released an album of his own, signing to 4Sight Music Productions and recording the pop-rock album Year of the Cowboy produced by Lee Evans and Dante Lattanzi at JAMBOX Recording Studios in New York City.
 The album was featured on MTV News.

 Politics

 On July 20, 2009, it was announced that Burck would challenge Mayor Michael Bloomberg in the 2009 New York City mayoral election.
-In response, Jonny Porkpie, the self-proclaimed "burlesque Mayor of NYC" announced that he would run against him.
+In response, Jonny Porkpie, the self-proclaimed "burlesque Mayor of NYC", announced that he would run against him.

-On September 29, 2010, he announced his intentions to challenge President Barack Obama in the 2012 presidential election.
-At his announcement, Burck stated that he has a "very conservative policy" and that he had an "unapologetic commitment to our borders, our language and our culture", borrowing a well-known catchphrase of radio host Michael Savage.
+On September 29, 2010, Burck announced his intentions to challenge President Barack Obama in the 2012 presidential election.
+At his announcement, he stated that he has a "very conservative policy" and that he had an "unapologetic commitment to our borders, our language and our culture", borrowing a well-known catchphrase of radio host Michael Savage.
 He changed his appearance by wearing a dress suit and had his hair cut.
 On October 6, 2010, Burck officially declared his presidential candidacy at a press conference in Times Square.
 He stated that he was neither a Democrat nor a Republican, but rather "an American" and that he intended to lead the U.S. Tea Party movement into the Oval Office.

 Bloomberg referenced the Naked Cowboy during the tenth 2020 Democratic primary debate in Charleston, South Carolina, on February 25, 2020.
 When asked whether he would support expanding his signature soda ban policy nationwide, Bloomberg stated that what is right for one city is not necessarily right for every city, "otherwise every town would have a Naked Cowboy."

 According to The Wall Street Journal in December 2020, Burck is "a big Trump supporter."
 He participated in a rally in Washington, D.C., prior to the storming of the United States Capitol on January 6, 2021.